RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 A preliminary, high level assessment is carried out by the Registrar which may flag up any immediate known restrictions based on the request.
 - Check through list of requested specimens on CBD form and annotate printout with any ‘red flag’ specimens, based on known restrictions.
   - This could include No Third-Party Transfer (N3PT).

+Approval in principle will then be requested from the Curator of the Herbarium.
 - Pass the annotated printout to relevant member of staff in the next stage.

 The request number, internal contact and Herbarium code should be added to any CBD documentation.